-Once the employee has arrived at the country, they may need to register for a variety of reasons – social security / health, obligations under local and national law, tax systems, ID cards, registering with the local council, opening bank accounts, and so on.
+Once the employee has arrived in the country, they may need to register for a variety of reasons – social security / health, obligations under local and national law, tax systems, ID cards, registering with the local council, opening bank accounts, and so on.

-Clearly the above won’t apply to all travel scenarios, but it pays to be aware of the possible implications of sending contractors, employees, or yourself abroad.
+Clearly, the above won’t apply to all travel scenarios, but it pays to be aware of the possible implications of sending contractors, employees, or yourself abroad.
 You may also want to brush up on our advice about lone-working in the UK.